brootaylor/brootaylor-v3/src/_content/pages/about.md

 bodyClass: "about"

-date: 2024-01-21T15:32:00
+date: 2024-01-23T16:57:00
 ---

-Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and wild camping in the mountains, staring up at the stars, canoeing, fishing and sport.
-That certainly feels like quite some time ago now!
+Before I ever touched a computer, my life revolved around ‘teasing’ cows on a dairy farm, off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, and aspiring to be a pilot.

-My wife and I moved to the UK at the tail end of 1995 &mdash; *initially for one year* &mdash; but as you've probably gathered&hellip; we never left.
-We have 3 children.
-2 sons and a daughter.

 I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
 Hopefully some of them will resonate with you.